 Making the Shift to Digital

-Perhaps you don’t need a hearing aid now but, like millions before you, some day you might.
-When that day comes, you will be happy that Phonak officially started their collaboration with Materialise and its team of software developers in 2000 to create a solution that would forever change how hearing aids are designed and produced.
+Perhaps you don’t need a hearing aid now but, like millions before you, someday you might.
+When that day comes, you will be happy that Phonak officially started its collaboration with Materialise and its team of software developers in 2000 to create a solution that would forever change how hearing aids are designed and produced.

 The shift involved going from this labor-intensive, manual process to one that is mostly digitized.
 The two sides brought their specialties to the table - Phonak with audiology requirements and Materialise with 3D printing and software development — and embarked on a process of co-creation.
 Through a series of brainstorming sessions, the companies developed an end-to-end solution that ultimately provides a better product to customers.

-At the end, the new digitized and automated process was put in place, saving time, effort, and resulting in a more comfortable, acoustically optimized hearing aid that can now fit so deep in the ear that it is nearly invisible to the outside world.
+In the end, the new digitized and automated process was put in place, saving time, and effort, and resulting in a more comfortable, acoustically optimized hearing aid that can now fit so deep in the ear that it is nearly invisible to the outside world.

 How the process works: